Day 1 - Vancouver or Calgary to KelownaPick up your RV in Calgary or Vancouver and head to Kelowna, the start of our wine tour.full details

 From Calgary to Kelowna, it's a 600 km (379 mi) drive so you may like to consider picking up your RV the previous day or paying for an early pickup to enable you to get to Kelowna while it's still light.
 From Vancouver, the drive is a little shorter at 388km.
 From both locations, you will arrive later in the evening so it's a good idea to ensure you have your campground booked in advance.
-Our recommended campground in the Kelowna area is:
+Our recommended campgrounds in the Kelowna area are:Holiday Park Resort

 The BC Provincial Park campground at Bear Creek is also within a 30 minute drive of Kelowna.
 Advance reservations are essential at this park in June, July and August.

 Day 2 - Kelowna East Side WineriesHead out today to tour some of the wineries on the east side of Kelowna.
 Camelot Vineyards is a young winery which welcomes visitors May 1st – October 31st on Tuesdays through Sundays between 11am and 5pm.
 House of Rose is nestled amongst apple orchards on the outskirts of Kelowna and is renowned for its Winter Wine, a secret blend of ice wine with grapes picked late in the fall. full details

 For spectacular views of Kelowna and the Okanagan Lake, be sure to visit The View winery.
 Vines planted here consist of Ehrenfelser, Gewurtztraminer, Reisling, Optima, Pinotage and Baco Noir.